 In recent months both measures have held near forecasts, suggesting a degree of stability even though a return to consistent growth has not yet been achieved.
 The official 2016 PMI totals have hovered around the 50.0 mark, beginning 2016 at 49.4, rising to 50.2 in March, and slightly declining to 50.0 in June.
 The 2016 Caixin PMI numbers began at 48.4 and jumped to 49.7 in March with the downward trend in June being 48.6.

 Taken together, analysists note these numbers indicate the larger and state-owned manufacturing concerns continue to hold more steadily, while smaller and privately held operations are still experiencing some erosion.
 Some analysists reason the figures show that China’s stimulus efforts appear to be working, and the fairly ambitious growth targets can still be met.

 Getting Involved in China with Expert, Effective Help

 These recent PMI figures also suggest that now is the time to take advantage of these trends.
-With many companies in China eager for new manufacturing business, this may be an especially good time to get involved.
+With many companies in China eager for new manufacturing business, this may be an especially good time for your company to get involved.